redragonx/plzasm/README.md

 The first library is created by [Taylor Hornby](https://defuse.ca).
 He created the assembly library that does the heavy work.

 The second library is tmhOAuth.
 This lets us access the Twitter api.
 The library requires php5-curl and curl.
-Please install those with your package manager.
+Please install these with your package manager.

 Go here for more information on [tmhOAuth](https://github.com/themattharris/tmhOAuth).